saulrichardson/solstice/architecture_assessment.md

-# Solstice Architecture Analysis: Modularity & Orchestration
+# Solstice Architecture Analysis: Modularity & Orchestration (PARTIALLY OUTDATED)

+**⚠️ Note: The fact-checking section of this document describes the OLD architecture.
+See `src/fact_check/docs/ARCHITECTURE.md` for the current agent-based fact-checking system.**

 ## Executive Summary